Anarch16Sync/SRPG-Studio-Translated-Plugins/AoE Pack/readme.txt

   Even if the effect finishes playing, it will not proceed to the next process unless the skip key is pressed to skip.
   Modified processing to play back with DynamicAnime because there was a possibility of malfunction

+    2023/07/03:
+  Fixed the algorithm after determining the user's position when activated.
+Corrected so that it does not activate in areas where there are clearly no enemies.
+  (The original algorithm is quite complex, so it may not be completely repaired.)

+  If there is a setting for the "weapons that cannot be used after moving" plugin by Mr. Unnamed (tentative), Fixed enemies to perform area attacks without moving from the spot.

+  It is now possible to set death permission for the target so that ranged attacks do not inflict the final blow.
+  Setting OT_TargetDamageDeath to false will prevent finishing attacks from area attacks.

+  If the enemy AI has been given a state of going berserk (a state of aggressively attacking allies), Corrected so that the area attack will be performed in the area where it can be most involved in the area attack, regardless of enemy or ally relationship.

+  Fixed a bug where experience points were displayed when the caster died due to recoil damage when using a range attack.

+  If you have set an indiscriminate attack and also set recoil damage, Fixed an issue where when you were the target of an area attack and successfully evaded it, the recoil damage value was not displayed and the message “Miss” was displayed.

 -----------------------------------------------------------------------------------------
 [Introduction method]
 Put "OT_ExtraItem" in the Plugin folder.